nodejs/evangelism/documents/meetup-starter-kit.md

 ## Structure/Format

-Two to three presenters has been found to be best, by multiple meetups.
+Two to three presenters has been found to be best by multiple meetup coordinators.
 20-30 minute talks for each presenter is the sweet spot -  presentations run the risk of becoming too lengthy, and may lose interest of the audience.
 You can specifically structure your event to a set number of speakers - two speakers